eclarke/komplexity/README.md

 ## Usage

 This tool has two modes: measuring (default) and masking.
+Both modes read from standard in and write to standard out.

 ### Measuring